-While no driver ever wants to get pulled over, citations may be part of the solution to combatting traffic fatalities.
+While no driver ever wants to get pulled over, citations may be part of the solution to combating traffic fatalities.
 “Tickets and red-light cameras work,” says Jonathan Adkins, executive director of the Governors Highway Safety Association (GHSA).
 “You get a ticket, it ruins your day.
 You tell everyone, and it helps change behavior,” he explains.

 That’s important, because Wayne Ziese, law enforcement liaison for the California Office of Traffic Safety, says the most likely factors behind collisions are behavioral—driving at an unsafe speed for conditions and driving while distracted, to be specific.

-“People don’t think of speeding the way that they think about some other hazardous driving behaviors,” says Robert L. Sumwalt, Chairmain of the National Transportation Safety Board.
+“People don’t think of speeding the way that they think about some other hazardous driving behaviors,” says Robert L. Sumwalt, Chairman of the National Transportation Safety Board.
 “Unlike other crash factors such as alcohol impairment or unbelted occupants, speeding has few negative social consequences associated with it, and does not have a leader campaigning to increase public awareness about the issue at a national level.”

 By The Numbers